A bit exaggerated, but there is a germ of truth to it.

 Source: ElAljibedetodos, a viewer who assembled hundreds of these videos on his YouTube channel.

 There is nothing more Argentine than the Gaucho.
 It is their national figure.
-The image it strikes is of a white Spanish Cowboy on the Pampas of Argentina.
+The image it strikes is of a Spanish cowboy on the Pampas.

 But it appears as if there has been some monkeying with history.
 The truth is a bit more complicated.

-For the truth we have to go back to Spanish colonial days.
-The officers in the Spanish Colonial Empire were white, often of aristocratic or Basque stock.
+For the truth we have to go back to South America’s colonial days.
+The officers in the Spanish colonial empire were quite white, often of aristocratic or Basque stock.
 You would be surprised, but some of them actually looked Nordic.
 Hernán Cortés, the conqueror of Mexico, had a red beard.
 A lot of Spain’s nobility were descended from Visigoth Germanic invaders who took over Spain in the 5th century.
+They would form the ruling classes of Spain.

-Among their foot soldiers were lower class Spanish – and non-Nordic – some drifters, mercenaries, adventurers, and some Moriscos.
+Among their foot soldiers were lower class Spanish, some drifters, mercenaries, adventurers, and some Moriscos.

 Morisco is a Spanish word that means Moorish One.
 The Moors had ruled in Spain from 711 AD to 1492 AD.

-Contrary to current political correctness, the Moors were tyrannical and murderous.
+Contrary to current politically correct histories which portray Moorish Andalusia as a heaven on earth, the Moors were tyrannical and murderous.
 Christians who did not pay dhimmi taxes were executed.
 Spanish women were taken for Muslim Harems.
 It was not the halcyon paradise that present apologists make it out to be.

-There is a reason the Spanish drove them out.
+There was a reason the Spanish drove the Moors out.

-When Grenada fell, a treaty was signed giving freedom of religion to those Muslims who remained behind; but other than that, Catholic Spain had won and was totally triumphant.
+When Grenada fell, and Spain was finally free in 1492, a treaty was signed giving freedom of religion to those Muslims who remained behind; but other than that, Catholic Spain had won and was totally triumphant.

-They were originally guaranteed freedom or religion by the surrender Treaty of Alhambra; but the Catholic church tried to force conversions.
+Though originally guaranteed freedom or religion by the surrender Treaty of Alhambra; the Catholic church tried to force conversions.
 A rebellion broke out in 1499 which was put down and in 1501 the Moriscos were told to convert or leave Spain.

-Much of the elite classes of Muslims left for North Africa, the poorer classes stayed behind and converted – or did they?
+Much of the elite classes of Muslims left for North Africa, the poorer Muslims stayed behind and converted – or did they?

 In 1567, the Moriscos were required to adopt Spanish names, stop speaking Arabic, and have their children educated by priests.
 A major rebellion broke out: The War of the Alpujarras.
 At first the Spanish went easy on the rebels; but as mercenaries came in from North Africa, the Spanish got ruthless and utterly crushed them.
 The Moriscos from Alpujarras were dispersed throughout Spain in the hopes of assimilating them.